imranaskem/mac-install/README.md

 - iTerm2 settings
 - .zshrc

-### reinstall.sh
+### macmgmt -r

-After running generate-data.sh, this file will use the data generate to reinstall all the items logged above and install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
+After generating data, this will use the data folder to reinstall all the items logged above and install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)